Information for students to help you study from home.

 This means that if this is your final semester of Honours study, your degree classification will not be lower than the result calculated using your previous non-S-coded Honours grades, provided that you pass all remaining modules.
 This is sometimes referred to as a ‘no detriment’ arrangement.
 If you have S-coded modules, your results will be run through the degree classification algorithm twice: once with the S-coded modules included; once without the S-coded modules included.
 If the results differ, you will be awarded the higher classification of degree.

 Any module S-coded in this way will not count against the overall maximum number of S-coded credits available to students in other semesters and for other reasons, with the proviso that the classification of postgraduate taught degrees must be based on at least 60 non-S-coded non-dissertation credits.
-If necessary, you may request the removal of previously awarded S-codes.
+If necessary, postgraduate taught students may request the removal of previously awarded S-codes.
+In future academic years, any student will be able to request the removal of S-codes requested on the basis of Covid-19 disruption in 2019-2020, if they change their mind.

 It is not possible to S-code a portion of a module, only the complete module.
 This applies also to year-long modules.